Sandeep3725/training/README.md

 # training
-my name is sai sandeep
+may name is sai sandeepgit